lttng/lttng-docs/contents/nuts-and-bolts/lttng-alternatives.md

 <a href="http://diamon.org/ctf" class="ext"><abbr title="Common Trace Format">CTF</abbr></a>
 format, an optimized file format for production and analyses of multi-gigabyte data.
 LTTng is the result of close to 10 years of active development by a community of passionate developers.
-It is currently available on all major desktop, server, and embedded Linux distributions.
+LTTng 2.7 is currently available on some major desktop and server Linux distributions.

 The main interface for tracing control is a single command line tool